Response of the Unruh-DeWitt detector in flat spacetime with a compact dimension: Constant velocity

-The transition rate \eqnref{transition rate} can be calculated by a contour integral along an infinite semicircle on the lower-half $\Delta\tau$ plane.
-However, as $u^0>\abs{\mathbf{u}}$, all poles in \eqnref{GL+ const v} are on the upper-half plane and hence the contour integral turns out to be zero.
-This tells that no particles are detected.
+For $\Delta E>0$, the equilibrium transition rate \eqnref{dot F} can be calculated by a contour integral along an infinite semicircle on the lower-half $\Delta\tau$ plane.
+However, as all poles in \eqnref{GL+ const v} are on the upper-half plane, the contour integral turns out to be zero.

-Furthermore, although $\ket{0_L}$ is not invariant under the boost in the $z$ direction, it remains invariant under boosts in $x$ and $y$ directions.
-Therefore, the response of the detector should be the same if we boost it in $x$ and $y$ directions.
-Consequently, we arrive at the conclusion that no signals are registered if the detector moves with an arbitrary constant velocity.
+For $\Delta E<0$, the equilibrium transition rate \eqnref{dot F} can be calculated by a contour integral along an infinite semicircle on the upper-half $\Delta\tau$ plane.
+The residue theorem gives

+where the first term arises form the residue of the second-order pole in \eqnref{order-2 pole} and the remaining terms arise from the residues of the simple poles in \eqnref{simple poles}.
+By the identity